 Issues between brothers and sisters often seem to come to a head when a parent begins requiring care.
 While siblings who have always had a healthy relationship generally find ways to work through their disagreements, many who never truly got along can find themselves frustrated, hurt and even completely estranged from one another in the end.
 In either scenario, objective, professional advice can be helpful for those families who are experiencing conflict at a time when everyone should be cooperating.

-“Caring for a parent in itself can be physically and emotionally demanding, and adding numerous opinions and personalities to the mix can multiply the complexities involved,” explains Christine M. Valentin, a Licensed Clinical Social Worker based in the New York area with extensive experience working with individuals who are feeling anxious and depressed due to work, relationships, and caregiving.
+“Caring for a parent in itself can be physically and emotionally demanding, and adding numerous opinions and personalities to the mix can multiply the complexities involved,” explains Christine M. Valentin, LCSW, a therapist based in Middlesex, N.J., with extensive experience working with individuals who are feeling anxious and depressed due to work, relationships, and caregiving.
 Valentin sheds some light on a few of the most common reasons why siblings clash while seeing to a parent’s care and how families can overcome their communication and problem-solving difficulties.

 The Prevalence of Dysfunction in Caregiving Families

-Caring for a loved one is a complex task that requires making countless decisions while also juggling financial constraints, paperwork and planning, and emotional responses.
-There is a great deal at stake, and matters are complicated further when each person involved seems to have an interest, an opinion or an attitude regarding how the task should be handled.
+Caring for a loved one is a complex task that involves making countless decisions while also juggling financial constraints, paperwork and planning, and emotional responses.
+There is a great deal at stake, and matters are complicated further when each person involved seems to have an interest, an opinion or an attitude regarding how these tasks should be handled.

 “While I’m not aware of statistics that actually confirm it is widespread, I would say that some form of ‘family dysfunction’ during the caregiving journey is almost inevitable,” Valentin asserts.
 “This is particularly true if everyone is not on the same page regarding the care they think their parent(s) should receive.”